-We have completed the development of a once-a-day formulation of Qnexa.
-The contract manufacturer we have selected to develop a once-a-day formulation is scaling up in anticipation of the Phase 3 program.
 There can be no assurance that the final once-a-day formulation will result in sufficient safety and efficacy for approval.
-A failure on the stability or manufacturability of our once-a-day formulation may have a material adverse impact on our development plan, stock price and financial condition.
+A failure on the stability or manufacturability of our once-a-day formulation or the inability of this contract manufacturer to carry out its contractual duties or meet expected timelines, our Qnexa clinical studies would be delayed which may have a material adverse impact on our development plan, stock price and financial condition.